ayush-agarwal-0502/Placement-guidance-juniors/README.md

 Probs , Stats , Linear Algebra - college ka MA201 course , ya stanford harvard (not sure konsa) ka STAT110, plus RICE university course

-ML - Andrews Ng, Krish Nair, Statquest , and some of my seniors did CSE229 vaala andrews ng ka original
+ML - Andrews Ng, Krish Nair, Statquest , and some of my seniors did CSE229 vaala andrews ng ka original , and my juniors also did CampusX which I scrolled once and looks good to me (CampusX wasn't that much popular when I was in 2nd year, maybe its a new uprising channel)

 Data - Cassandra Udyam (ECE dept fest) ke notes were good but not sufficient -  https://github.com/monako2001/Cassandra_Workspace (This repo was made by my senior Aman Mishra who went into Navi)